mistralai/platform-docs-public/docs/platform/04-guardrailing.md

         "content": "What is the best French cheese?"
       }
     ],
-    "safe_prompt": true
+    "safe_mode": true
   }'
 ```
   </TabItem>
 </Tabs>

-Toggling `safe_prompt` will prepend your messages with the following system prompt:
+Toggling `safe_mode` will prepend your messages with the following system prompt:
 ```
 Always assist with care, respect, and truth.
 Respond with utmost utility yet securely.
 Avoid harmful, unethical, prejudiced, or negative content.
 Ensure replies promote fairness and positivity.
 ```